section-engineering-education/engineering-education/articles/react-native-firebase-image-labelling/index.md

 published: true
 url: /engineering-education/react-native-image-labeling-with-firebase/
 title: Image Labeling Using Firebase ML in a Non-Expo React Native Application
-description: This tutorial will give readers a detailed guide on how to implment image labeling using Firebase's ML kit in a Non-Expo React Native appliaction.
+description: This tutorial gives readers a detailed guide on how to implment image labeling using Firebase's ML kit in a Non-Expo React Native appliaction.
 author: mohan-raj
 date: 2021-01-07T00:00:00-15:00
 topics: []